Adopted Dog is the Fur-Baby of her Mom’s Dreams

 The day we took Stevie home, adoption was not in our plan.
 We went to ask about fostering, learn about the adoption process and thought we would adopt some time in the coming months.
 Before I knew it, my husband was asking to meet the beautiful beagle mix sitting quietly in her crate.
 Undeniably adorable, she quickly curled up in my lap and fell asleep.
 Determined to stay strong and not make an impulse decision, Muddy Paws Rescue encouraged us to walk around Petco and give it some thought in a quieter place.
 A stranger advised us to pick her up and cradle her like a baby to see if she was docile.
 I awkwardly scooped her up, flipped her over, looked in her eyes and it was all over.
 Right there in the aisles of Petco, I declared, “This is my dog.”

 A few weeks later, a neighbor I’d never met stopped to chat in the hallway as we were coming home from a walk.
 This is not common in a New York City apartment building.
 He asked if I adopted her at Petco, and it clicked that he is the one who told me to hold her like a baby.
 In that instant, she became MY baby.
 In a giant city like New York, a stranger in Petco cemented us as a family.
 I often think about not only how Stevie changed our lives, but how my love for her has allowed me to be a part of giving that same feeling to 3,500 other families and dogs whose lives have been forever changed by Muddy Paws Rescue.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Elizabeth won Muddy Paws Rescue in Long Island, New York a 2019 Holiday Wishes award.